 Unusually for a rudbeckia, ‘Cherry Brandy’ (pictured here with ‘Prairie Sun’) has deep chocolate-burgundy flowers, not unlike those of chocolate cosmos.
 Like all rudbeckias, it makes a great, long-lasting cut flower.

 Rudbeckia ‘Cherokee Sunset’

 ‘Cherokee Sunset’ is a charming cultivar of Rudbeckia hirta, with semi- and fully double flowers in shades of warm yellow and chocolate-brown.
 This tall variety makes an ideal autumnal cut flower.

 H x S: 75cm x 45cm

 Rudbeckia ‘Irish Eyes’

-‘Irish Eyes’ has some of the largest flowers of any rudbeckia, and with their sunshine-yellow colouration, they’re particularly impressive.
+‘Irish Eyes’ has some of the largest flowers of any black-eyed Susan, and with their sunshine-yellow colouration, they’re particularly impressive.
 Like ‘Prairie Sun’, this variety has pale yellow-green centres.